rileypeterson/Depop/README.md

 Please read this in its entirety.

 1. Install Python (**get any recent version of python3**) (https://www.python.org/downloads/).
 Personally I use Spyder IDE through Anaconda (https://www.anaconda.com/download/).
+Be sure to `pip install selenium` or with conda: `conda install selenium`

 2. Install chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads).
 You might be able to use PhantomJS or others, but this is set up for Chrome.